-The ADS8588H allows all analog input channels to be simultaneously sampled.
-In order to do so, the CONVSTA and CONVSTB signals must be tied together as shown in Figure 67 and a single CONVST signal must be used to control the sampling of all analog input channels of the device.
-Figure 67 also shows the sequence of events described in this section.
+The ADS8598S allows all the analog input channels to be simultaneously sampled.
+In order to do so, the CONVSTA and CONVSTB signals must be tied together (see Figure 67) and a single CONVST signal must be used to control the sampling of all analog input channels of the device.
+Figure 67 also provides the sequence of events described in this section.